 2012 Speaker Series at Sotterley

 This event is FREE to the public.
 Advance reservations are required due to limited seating.
-Call 301-373-2280 to make your reservation.
+Call 301-373-2280 during regular business hours to make your reservation.

 Because of the generous grant and continued support from The Boeing Company, Sotterley Plantation is able to offer this important community outreach, fulfilling its mission of serving as an educational resource and cultural venue while it seeks to preserve, interpret and research the plantation’s diverse cultures and environments through its history.